 LINE Message Character Limits | Messages, Notes & Profile Guide

 LINE is the dominant messaging app in Japan and several other Asian markets, with over 97 million monthly active users in Japan alone.
 Despite its widespread daily use, few people know the exact character limits for each feature.
 This article provides a comprehensive overview of LINE's character limits across all major features, along with professional tips for maximizing your communication within those constraints.
+For business-focused strategies, check out check out romance manga on Amazon.

 Surprising Facts About LINE